ansys/pystk/README.rst

 =====

-PySTK is a Python library that provides a powerful and user-friendly API for STK.
+PySTK is a Python library that provides a powerful and user-friendly API for `Systems Tool Kit`_ (STK).
 It is designed to enhance the interaction with STK by offering a comprehensive set of tools and functionalities.

 With PySTK library, developers can easily integrate STK into their Python applications.
 It provides a streamlined and efficient way to automate scenarios,